merenlab/merenlab.org/projects/anvio/index.md

 ---
 # In a nutshell

 Anvi'o is an analysis and visualization platform for 'omics data.
-We are currently working on the codebase to make it production-ready.
-Soon, there will be much more information about the platform and potential uses.
+You can find the pre-print of the methods paper here: [https://peerj.com/preprints/1275/](https://peerj.com/preprints/1275/)

 # Important posts